mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 * `HttpResponseNotFound` - This is the subclass used to create a `404 Not Found` response.
-    Django provides some helper functions to return this so you may not use this subclass directly, but it's good to know it's available.
+    Django provides some helper functions to return this so, you may not use this subclass directly.
+    Still, it's good to know it's available.
 * `HttpResponseForbidden` - This type of response happens when you don't want a user to access a part of your website.
-* `JsonResponse` - I haven't focused on JSON yet in this series, but it's a data format which matches closely to Python native data types and can be used to communicate with JavaScript.
+* `JsonResponse` - I haven't focused on JSON yet in this series.
+    JSON is a data format which matches closely to Python native data types
+    and can be used
+    to communicate with JavaScript.